Using Axes with QML▲

 }

-And the final example with a chart that uses a CategoryAxis to make the data easier to understand.
+This following chart is created using a CategoryAxis to make the data easier to understand.

 Sélectionnez